 (4) It supports a real-time update

-To see all the benefits and pitfalls we will try to recreate the whole flow developing Startup with Firestore.
+To see all the pitfalls we will try to recreate the whole flow working with Firestore.

 We will not divide the Firebase Database and Firestore, because most of the pitfalls are the same for both.
 Afterwards, we will only talk about the best one of this couple – Firestore.